 How do you avoid plagiarism?

 - Keep track of the sources you are using.
-Have all information about the sources available so that you can write a correct reference list.
+Have all the information about the sources available in order to write a correct reference list.

 - Use a referencing tool.

 - Ask your teacher/supervisor if you are unsure.

 How is plagiarism detected?

 - Teachers/tutors recognize the original text when reading.
 Teachers' (or colleagues') words are used.
 The plagiarized text is well known.

 - Plagiarism can be detected by using a text-matching software such as Urkund.
 Search engines such as Google can also be used to detect plagiarism.
 If a teacher suspects plagiarism, a specific text might be examined and compared together with the thesis/report.